xyzrian/Emosity/README.md

 # Emosity
 (WIP)
 Evil villains in Emosity have stolen the town's collection of vinyl records!
-An emo can't live without music.
+Emos can't live without their music.
 Parkour away to find and collect the stolen records.